 Fun Abyssinian Facts

-- I don’t mean to brag, but my breed is among the top 5 most popular cat breeds.
+- I don’t mean to brag, but the Abyssinian breed is among the top 5 most popular cat breeds.

 - Although the name of my breed is Abyssinian, cat geneticists have traced back the origins of my lineage from Southeast Asia and India.